netdata/netdata/collectors/python.d.plugin/fail2ban/README.md

 ## Requirements

-- fail2ban.log file MUST BE readable by Netdata (A good idea is to add  **create 0640 root netdata** to fail2ban conf at logrotate.d)
+- fail2ban.log file must be readable by Netdata (A good idea is to add  **create 0640 root netdata** to fail2ban conf at logrotate.d)

 ## Charts